usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 ---

-### 5. Discussion: Reflections on a Past Project
+### 5. Discussion: Reflections on a past project

    Total time allocation: 25 min

-   #### Activity Instructions:
+   #### Activity instructions:

-* **Purpose:** To understand the benefits of agile
+* **Purpose:** To understand the benefits of Agile
-* **Expected Outcomes:** Learners will be able to articulate the benefits of agile and where it could benefit their work
+* **Expected Outcomes:** Learners will be able to articulate the benefits of Agile and where it could benefit their work.
 * **Materials needed:**
   * None
 * **Instructions:**
   Introduce the activity (what is it and why)

   **Prompt:**
   Think back to a digital service or IT project you were involved in—whether as a contracting officer, program manager, or stakeholder.
-Based on what you now know about agile, what might you have done differently to encourage more adaptability, feedback, or user involvement?
+Based on what you now know about Agile, what might you have done differently to encourage more adaptability, feedback, or user involvement?

   * **Follow-up prompts (for facilitation):**
-    * What barriers would have made agile adoption difficult?
+    * What barriers would have made Agile adoption difficult?
       * How might early stakeholder feedback have changed the project outcome?
       * What role could you have played in making the process more iterative or user-centered?

  ---

-### 6. Activity: Create a Sprint Backlog
+### 6. Activity: Create a sprint backlog

    Total time allocation: 45-60 min

-   #### Activity Instructions:
+   #### Activity instructions:

-* **Purpose:** Participants think in sprints and what tasks to accomplish
+* **Purpose:** Participants think in sprints and what tasks to accomplish.
 * **Expected Outcomes**: Participants will develop a structured backlog for each sprint.
 * **Materials needed:**
   * Breakout rooms
   * Whiteboard and markers, or digital collaboration tool
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   Use a fictional case study (e.g., a federal agency project) to create a sample sprint backlog, breaking it into user stories.
 You will work in groups to prioritize tasks and plan the sprint.

   * **Follow-up prompts:**
-    * What barriers would have made agile adoption difficult?
+    * What barriers would have made Agile adoption difficult?
     * How might early stakeholder feedback have changed the project outcome?
     * What role could you have played in making the process more iterative or user-centered?

 ---

-### 7. Discussion: Everyday Data
+### 7. Discussion: Everyday data
    Total time allocation: 5-10 min

-   ### Activity Instructions:
+   #### Activity instructions:

 * **Purpose:** Participants can identify different types of data they use to perform their jobs.
 * **Expected Outcomes:** Learners will be able to use data to gain insight, measure impact, and enhance performance.
 * **Materials needed:**
   * None
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   Can anyone give an example of a type of data you use every day in your job?